-- 11.13 A Block Exemption Application, accompanied by the appropriate fee, should be made to the Commission by submitting: - (a) information relating to the applicant and the parties to the agreements concerned by the proposed Block Exemption Order (including, to the extent available to the applicant, contact information, a description of key business activities for the parties concerned); - (b) details of the category of agreement concerned by the proposed block exemption order (including copies of a sufficiently representative sample of agreements falling within the relevant category); - (c) information on the provisions or elements of the agreements falling within the relevant category of agreement which might give rise to competition concerns and an explanation of the nature of those concerns including possible theories of harm; - (d) an explanation of the view of the applicant on the definition of the relevant markets affected together with market share data (including for competitors) and other information on the competitive situation in such markets; - (e) information on affected suppliers and customers and their contact details to the extent available to the applicant; - (f) an explanation (including supporting evidence) as to why the applicant believes the relevant category of agreement satisfies the terms of section 1 of Schedule 1 to the Ordinance (agreements enhancing overall economic efficiency); - (g) if relevant, an explanation of factors in support of the applicant's claim that the category of agreements that are the subject of the application are representative of agreements in wider use in one or more industries; and - (h) in the case of a sector specific Block Exemption Application, evidence showing a greater need for cooperation between undertakings in the relevant sector as compared with other sectors in the economy.10 - 11.14 The Commission will publish the most up-to-date requirements for applications on its website to assist applicants. - 11.15 The Commission will acknowledge receipt of any Block Exemption Application it receives.
+- 11.13 A Block Exemption Application, accompanied by the appropriate fee, should be made to the Commission by submitting a completed Form BE.
+Form BE requires, among other things: - (a) information relating to the applicant and the parties to the agreements concerned by the proposed Block Exemption Order (including, to the extent available to the applicant, contact information, a description of key business activities for the parties concerned); - (b) details of the category of agreement concerned by the proposed block exemption order (including copies of a sufficiently representative sample of agreements falling within the relevant category); - (c) information on the provisions or elements of the agreements falling within the relevant category of agreement which might give rise to competition concerns and a detailed explanation of the nature of those concerns including possible theories of harm; - (d) an explanation of the view of the applicant on the definition of the relevant markets affected together with market share data (including for competitors) and other information on the competitive situation in such markets;

+- (e) information on affected suppliers and customers and their contact details to the extent available to the applicant; - (f) a reasoned explanation (including supporting evidence) as to why the applicant believes the relevant category of agreement satisfies the terms of section 1 of Schedule 1 to the Ordinance (agreements enhancing overall economic efficiency); - (g) if relevant, an explanation of factors in support of the applicant's claim that it is representative of a wider industry interest; and - (h) in the case of an application involving a category of agreement which may be commonly adopted sector-wide, evidence that operations in the relevant sector show an enhanced need for cooperation between undertakings and that there would be a material negative impact on the functioning of the relevant markets contrary to the interest of consumers should a sector specific block exemption order not be issued. - 11.14 The Commission will acknowledge receipt of all Block Exemption Applications it receives which comply with the requirements of Form BE.